 In our methodology, we first identify detoured wires that lie on critical paths.
-The example in Figure 1 shows a long critical path with several wire detours.
-As mentioned in [4], many critical paths cannot be improved through cell relocation and better timing-driven placement.
-Furthermore, the inaccuracy of timing estimates before detailed placement limits the effectiveness of techniques from [14] in eliminating path non-monotonicity.
-We target these non-monotonic paths for resynthesis by generating different logic topologies that improve circuit delay.
+As mentioned in [4], many critical paths cannot be improved through cell relocation and better timingdriven placement.
+Furthermore, the inaccuracy of timing estimates before detailed placement limits the effectiveness of techniques from [14] in eliminating path nonmonotonicity.
+We target these nonmonotonic paths for resynthesis by generating different logic topologies that improve circuit delay.
 To efficiently find these topologies, we abstract away circuit complexity using logic simulation.
-Through logic simulation, we partially characterize the behavior of each node in the subcircuit with a signature [8], [7], [28].
+Through logic simulation, we partially characterize the behavior of each node in the subcircuit with a signature [7], [8], [28].
 We then use these signatures to determine whether a logic transformation generating the desired topology is possible.